Home/Food

 /pè-pyoke-nan-pya/

-A beloved Myanmar breakfast duo consisting of tender, steamed yellow peas (Pe Pyoke) served alongside freshly baked, naan-style flatbread (Nan Pya).
-The peas are often seasoned with a dash of oil and salt, creating a hearty, savory start to the day that perfectly balances the soft, chewy texture of the bread.
+A quintessential Myanmar breakfast featuring tender, steamed yellow peas (Pe Pyoke) served with freshly baked tandoor-style flatbread (Nan Pya).
+The peas are typically seasoned with a touch of oil and salt, offering a savory, protein-rich start to the day that is both simple and deeply satisfying.

 Shan Noodles (Dry)